Nathan-O/forum_ember_build/README.md

-# ember_forum
+# Forum - EmberJS Build

+### AKA - The Flame Hamster Discuss Den

-A test app that utilizes the [Wildland](https://github.com/wildland/) tech stack.
+A test app that utilizes the [Wildland](https://github.com/wildland/) tech stack; an EmberJS application with a Rails API.
 The application itself is a simple forum that allows users to make posts and comment on the posts of others.

 ## Development Instructions
 ### System requirements